Serious-senpai/synchronization-problems/README.md

 All testing are done using C++17 (compiled with the `-O0` flag).
 We utilize the semaphore and event objects from the win32 C++ API and wrap in custom classes like below:

-Wrapper class of Event objects:
+Wrapper class for `Event` objects:
 ```cpp
 class Event
 {